By Philip Mattera

 Over the past decade, Brazil-based Vale (previously known as CVRD) has evolved from a large but little known producer of iron ore to one of the world’s mining leviathans—the only one based in the global south.
 The major factor in its growth was the US$19 billion acquisition of Canada’s big nickel producer Inco in 2006.
 Originally a government-owned firm called Companhia Vale do Rio Doce (literally, “sweet river valley company"), Vale was privatized in 1997.
 Since then it has been more aggressive in its exploration and its labor policies, coming into conflict with indigenous groups, environmentalists and trade unions both in Brazil and abroad.

 While it was government-owned, Vale tended to follow paternalistic policies towards its workers and the communities in which it operated.
 Those policies, some of which were mandated by Brazilian law, tended to disintegrate after the company was privatized.
 Vale also inherited a new set of labor and environmental controversies after it took over Canada’s Inco.
 In January 2012 Vale was one of the companies singled out by Greenpeace Switzerland and the Berne Declaration for environmental and human rights abuses.
+In January 2019 a tailing dam failure at a Vale operation in Brazil killed over 200 people.

 Environment and Product Safety